vedant15188/parariusScraper/README.md

 # Pararius Scraper
 Web scaraper for going through Pararius listings and saving them onto an excel file.

+If you have any ideas with which you can improve this idea, feel free to create an issue and I hope this helps someone in need ':D

 ### How To Run
 1. Clone the repo